Amruta789/Web-scraping-weather-data/README.md

 -NodeJS

-First read the package.json file. npm install
+First read the package.json file.
-The above command installs all the necessary packages.
+`npm install` command installs all the necessary packages.

-npm run devstart
+`npm run devstart`
 Starts the server in development mode.

 Type localhost:3000/ in URL to access the homepage.